AlbatrossAutomated/tumbleweed_gdax/README.md

 #### Characteristics
 * No use of Technical Analysis (TA).
 It is purely reactive to events affecting the status of its own orders.
-* Perpetually a market maker.
-It does not halt/pause it’s own trading and maintains open buy and sell orders.
-* Always buys the dip (how aggressively is configurable).
+* Buys the dip (how aggressively is configurable).
 * No stop loss protection strategy.
 Tumbleweed never wittingly places a sell that would result in a loss.